 Jeannette Smith, Associate Dean for Student Affairs and Engagement (Interim)

-As the director, Jeannette is responsible for the provision of a range of student-fee funded programs.
-These include Student Activities administration including supporting registered student organizations and advising the Geoduck Student Union, The Cooper Point Journal and other student publications, and the Tacoma and Native Pathways Student Activities Committees; as well as supporting KAOS, The Flaming Eggplant Cafe, and management of the College Activities Building (CAB).
+In her director role, Jeannette is responsible for the provision of a range of student-fee funded programs.
+These include Student Activities administration, supporting registered student organizations and student governance, The Cooper Point Journal and other student publications, and the Tacoma and Native Pathways Student Activities Committees; as well as supporting KAOS, The Flaming Eggplant Cafe, and management of the College Activities Building (CAB).
 In her interim role, Jeannette will lead an inclusive, cross-divisional process resulting in a proposal to identify a student-centered structure of systems and people who provide direct student services.

 Kayla is an Evergreen graduate, earning a BA concentrated on sustainable agriculture and design in 2012.
 She is currently pursuing a Masters in Public Administration at Evergreen.
 She loves the Pacific Northwest with her whole heart including all of the PNW clichés: excellent coffee, wool clothing, ferry boats, rivers & ocean, trees, all of it.
-She managed two small farmers markets in the South Sound prior to her work at Evergreen.
+Her favorite things to do outside of work are find new experiences, taste new foods, and read novels.

 Greg Porter, Productions Advisor

 Prior to coming to Evergreen, he worked in public school education for 9 years as an Educational Music Representative for the Ted Brown Music Company.
 Greg provided music education to more than 50 school districts and produced and hosted the annual Southwest Washington Massed Band and Massed Choir Festivals.
 These festivals involved seventeen high schools in Southwest Washington with over 500 students in a massed choir and over 800 students in a massed band.
 Many of these students went on to received music scholarships from Washington’s state colleges and universities.